shahhaard47/ProductivityApp/README.md

 ```

 **ALSO**
-> Must be executed from within the folder because of file io
+> Must be executed from within the folder because of fileIO and the use of `AutocompleteEntry.py`

 ## Modules used
 > default Python packages